dgcfung/intro-git-github/git.md

 1. Inside of the `mean-girls` directory create a file called `gretchen.txt`.

-1. Opening the file with Sublime and copy in the following lines:
+1. Opening the file with VS Code and copy in the following lines:

   ```bash
   That is so fetch!